buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcLinearStiffnessMeasure.md

 # IfcLinearStiffnessMeasure

-_IfcLinearStiffnessMeasure_ is a measure of linear stiffness.
+_IfcLinearStiffnessMeasure_ is a measure of linear stiffness.<!-- end of definition -->

 Usually measured in N/m.

 Type: REAL

 > HISTORY New type in IFC2x.